Mobile App Growth Strategy That Actually Works

 And then, there was a silence…

-User Acquisition is the Easy Part of Mobile Growth
+User Acquisition is the Easy Part of Mobile App Growth Strategy

 The siloed thinking about user acquisition (UA) is most often seen in companies that aren’t mobile-first.
 This can also occur among founders and marketing managers who lack understanding of various areas such as product design, growth hacking, and marketing analytics.